19 Affordable Restaurants, Perfect For Foodies On A Budget

 23 Catherine St, London WC2B 5JS

 Onto the next location…New York City.
-Dirty Bones is known for serving classic American food from buffalo wings to chicken and waffles.
+Dirty Bones is known for serving classic American food, from buffalo wings to chicken and waffles.
 Looking for chic and stylish?
-Dirty Bones Shoreditch will do just the trick.
+Dirty Bones Carnaby will do just the trick.

 A full cocktail bar full of character with dinner and drinks.
 You could even make it a pre-dinner warm-up spot.
 With immaculate vibes and aesthetic, Dirty Bones will give you and your friends a good time.